Lisa Schwartz Foundation for Truth in Medicine

 martina.v.taylor@dartmouth.edu

-Click here to access APPLICATION form
+***Click here for the APPLICATION form***

 Background.
 Problems with health messages in the news, press releases, public health messages, blogs and social media are well known.
 Messages are often exaggerated, oversimplified, lacking in context, or uncritical.
 As a result, the public often lacks key information and context needed to make sense of the health claims or decide whether to believe them.
 Such poor communication matters because it may promote unrealistic beliefs about health risks and treatment harms and benefits, and may lead to wasteful or harmful health decisions.